For many American parents, the cost of child care is a constant struggle. Is universal child care the right solution for families?

 Why?
 In order to meet demand, the system in Quebec ended up relying heavily on home-based care, which is more loosely regulated and often lower in quality.
 Vox concludes that “low-quality child care isn’t just worse than high-quality child care.
 It’s worse than no child care.”
 Research on the Quebec initiative suggests that any expansion of child care should focus not just on the quantity of affordable slots, but on the quality of the centers themselves.

-The Warren plan is only one proposal to defray the costs of child care for American families.
 Several proposals would expand the Child Tax Credit, which currently provides some support to working families with children.
 One proposal would transform it into a universal child allowance, which most industrialized nations already offer, while another would adjust it to benefit more low-income families.

 Experts say that expensive and inaccessible child care has many negative consequences, including lost productivity for employers and lost wages for workers.
 They also note that when parents can further their education and participate in the workforce, their families are better off financially, which has a positive impact on children’s well-being.
 With companies, politicians, and academics all searching for solutions, one thing is clear: high-quality, affordable child care is a major pain point for American families.